The leader

 Clinically validated in the largest real-world study of GEP testing in melanoma

-Recent data from an ongoing collaboration with the National Cancer Institute’s (NCI) Surveillance, Epidemiology and End Results (SEER) Program Registries show that testing with DecisionDx-Melanoma was associated with lower melanoma-specific and overall mortality relative to untested patients.
-In the study, DecisionDx-Melanoma provided significant and independent risk stratification of patients with cutaneous melanoma, beyond American Joint Committee on Cancer Eighth Edition (AJCC8) stage, which may help inform more personalized patient management decisions.3
+Recent data from an ongoing collaboration with the National Cancer Institute’s Surveillance, Epidemiology and End Results (SEER) Program show that DecisionDx-Melanoma testing was associated with lower melanoma-specific and overall mortality compared to untested patients.
+The study confirms DecisionDx-Melanoma delivers significant, independent risk stratification beyond AJCC8 staging.1

 Other GEP tests | ||